 Both your pool heater and the sun warm up the water during the day.
 Hold onto some of that heat by covering your pool at night.
 The cover will trap some of the heat, and when you remove it in the morning, your heater won’t have to work as hard to get it up to the set pool temperature.

 If you’d rather not completely cover the pool when you’re just going to use it the next day, put a solar blanket on the water.
 It won’t keep as much heat in as a regular cover would, but it will keep some.

-This 14-mil blanket covers your swimming pool and employs solar heating to increase the water temperature by up to 15 degrees Fahrenheit.
-Prevent up to 95% of pool water and chemical evaporation with the use of a solar blanket.
-This reduction of evaporation is not only environmentally friendly, it will save you time and money, as well.
-And it comes with a 6-year manufacturer warranty.
+This solar blanket will increase the water temperature by about 15 degrees and prevent up to 95% of pool water and chemical evaporation.
+This reduction of evaporation is environmentally friendly, save you time, and money.
+Comes with a 6-year manufacturer warranty.

 Maintain Your Pool Heater